Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 How to answer

-“I am actually interviewing with a few other companies, but I’m really interested in this role due to its variety of responsibilities, and I think it would be a great fit for me.
-I’m eager to learn more about management and the job’s day-to-day during the interview process.”
+“I am actually interviewing with a few other companies, but I’m really interested in this role because of the opportunity to apply my problem solving skills while improving as a leader.
+I think the role would be a great fit for me, and I’m eager to learn more about the job’s day-to-day during the interview process.”

 14. Tell me more about…